042423-Chevron-batch/Trainer_Code/01Azure_Shell/02_Cloud_ShellScripting/Workbook_ShellScripting.md

 - F: 0~60
 Additionally, ask the user if they want to continue using the calculator, and repeat the conversion as long as they want.

+Please add this script file to your first-last-code repository, and push the code to github repo.

 ### Stretch Goals
 - Have a way to accept multiple scores at once
 	- Output not just the grades, but also mean, median, and min/max of the grade collection